astronomer/docs/astro/cli/configure-cli.md

 ## Run the Astro CLI using Podman

+The Astro CLI requires a container management engine to run Apache Airflow components on your local machine and deploy to Astro.
+For example, the `astro dev start` and `astro deploy` commands both require containers.

-If your organization is interested in or is already using [Podman](https://podman.io/) to run and manage containers, you can use it to run Airflow locally and deploy to Astronomer using the Astro CLI.
+By default, the Astro CLI uses [Docker](https://www.docker.com/) as its container management engine.
+However, if your organization uses [Podman](https://podman.io/) to run and manage containers, you can configure the Astro CLI to use it instead.
 Podman is a secure, free, and open source alternative to Docker that doesn't require root access and orchestrates containers without using a centralized daemon.

 <Tabs
     defaultValue="mac"